 Want to see more of this 1967 Nova and our other builds?
-Check out the CPP Featured Builds Page
+Check Out Our Other Projects Here

 The format is simple: we’ve got one week to strip down the Nova and build it back up with all-new goodies.
 The beating heart of the Pro Touring Nova will be an LS3 backed by a Bowler six-speed manual.

 Then, underneath, CPP’s Deluxe Mustang II IFS kit will go up front and for the rear, a Currie Pro-Touring 9-inch Rearend and all of CPP’s best rear suspension products like the Dropped Narrow Leaf Spring Kit, Street Trac Traction bar and more.
 The final touches will be a set of American Legend wheels wrapped in Falken Tires and, inside, modern gauges from Dakota Digital paired with a Vintage Air climate control system.